Joe Biden has publicly trashed student debt forgiveness. But behind the scenes, he’s made Democrats hopeful.

 Timing may force the issue.
 The pause on payments and interest on loans is set to expire at the end of September.
 Cardona has not ruled out extending the deadline, but if that pause is not extended without any associated cancellation, Democrats will be holding the bag for bringing the payments back for millions of borrows, which come back to haunt them in the 2022 midterm elections.
 Capitol Hill’s cancellation boosters have taken to reminding Biden of the political inconvenience: Warren and other congressional Democrats have sent the Education Department a series of letters asking about its plans for starting repayments, hoping a steady drumbeat will keep attention on the political pressures.
 “It’s the same argument as the checks,” Schumer told the Times in April, referring to the overwhelmingly popular direct payments Americans received from the COVID relief packages.
 “Do you help middle-class people who are in this bind?”

-Schumer was instrumental in ensuring a last-minute provision was slipped into the COVID relief package to guarantee that any forgiven student debt, should Biden heed their call, be tax-free.
+During Senate negotiations over the COVID relief package, Schumer protected a measure to guarantee that any forgiven student debt, should Biden heed their call, be tax-free.
 He’s taken to treating his face masks like lucky legislative talismans, noting a few weeks ago that every mask he’s worn with a bill slogan—“Save Our Stages,” “#SaveRestaurants,” “#StopAsianHate”—have all passed the Senate.
 “I’ll have to start wearing a lot more masks that talk about legislation!”
 Schumer joked last month.
 As of late, he’s kept his “#CancelStudentDebt” covering in heavy rotation.